 - Promote your online ordering link via in-store messages on window displays, table tents or even menu inserts.

-- You could create a special offer or discount to promote online ordering among your customers.
-Several prominent players offer discounts to customers who other through their online ordering link.
+5. You could create a special offer or discount to promote online ordering among your customers.
+Several prominent players offer discounts to customers who others through their online ordering link.

-- Before ordering food from any restaurant, customers usually check the website and sites like TripAdvisor to get an idea of the quality of food and services.
-Ensure that your website is updated regularly and you have a well-organised system of monitoring and replying to reviews.
+6. Before ordering food from any restaurant, customers usually check the website and sites like TripAdvisor to get an idea of the quality of food and services.
+Ensure that your website is updated regularly and you have a well-organized system of monitoring and replying to reviews.

 Remember you may have to invest some time to promote your online ordering service in its initial days, but once it has taken off you can sit back and reap its benefits over the long run.